Dystopian young adult film 'The Giver' pits love over violence

-LOS ANGELES (Reuters) - A world where pain and mankind’s memories are erased along with war, violence and prejudice may seem like utopia, but ignorance is not always bliss, as explored in the latest young adult film.
+LOS ANGELES, Aug 15 (Reuters) - A world where pain and mankind’s memories are erased along with war, violence and prejudice may seem like utopia, but ignorance is not always bliss, as explored in the latest young adult film.

 “The Giver,” in U.S. theaters on Friday and based on Lois Lowry’s novel, explores a futuristic society cultivated and controlled by Elders, whose leader is played by three-time Oscar winner Meryl Streep (“The Iron Lady”).